lalvarezguillen/headers_json_go/README.md

 Toy project to test Golang's Echo.

-It's a simple API that takes an URL, makes a HEAD request to it, and returns the response's headers as JSON.
+It's a simple API that takes a URL, makes a HEAD request to it, and returns the response's headers as JSON.

 Get the service running:
 ```bash